-For our main dishes, we got beefsteak with potatoes and vegetables (11.50 Euros), and beef pot-roast with potatoes and vegetables (7.00 Euros).
-The meat was delicious; the main difference between the two was the meat texture; we liked the beefsteak better as it was more tender and the sauce tasted better.
-In addition to the amazing meal, we enjoyed the ambiance at Shpija e Vjeter, as there was an outdoor area with many living plants.
+For our main dishes, we got beefsteak with potatoes and vegetables (11.50 Euros) and beef pot roast with potatoes and vegetables (7.00 Euros).
+The meat was delicious; the main difference was the meat texture; we liked the beefsteak better as it was more tender, and the sauce tasted better.
+In addition to the fantastic meal, we enjoyed the ambiance at Shpija e Vjeter, as there was an outdoor area with many living plants.
 The restaurant was furnished with old items from the 80s, which made the place feel cozy and, as the name says, like an old house.
 The total cost of our lunch was about 34 Euros (for two people), including our appetizers, main meals, and drinks.
 Tips are not required in Kosovo, but they are appreciated; we tipped 5 Euros.

 Other dining experiences